acdcjunior/acdcjunior.github.io/_posts/2014-12-07-jsf-2-2-primefaces-login-jaas-tomcat-example-project.md

 and uses the `ApplicationRealm`.

+Also take a look at the [`HttpServletRequest#login(String, String)`](https://docs.oracle.com/javaee/7/api/javax/servlet/http/HttpServletRequest.html#login(java.lang.String, java.lang.String)) docs:

+> Validate the provided username and password in the password validation realm used by the web container login mechanism configured for the ServletContext.

+"Realm" is then a keyword in this quest.

+...

-So hang in there, I'll update this post as soon as I get to it :D
+So, anyway, hang in there, I'll update this post as soon as I get to it :D